Power Players: Development and production

 The show was originally greenlit in 2016 under the working title Power Toys before being renamed Power Players.

 On February 11, 2019, the series was officially picked up by Cartoon Network, making it the first Zagtoon production to be made and produced for this channel, and Playmates became the toy licenser.
 Power Players premiered on Cartoon Network UK on February 3, 2020.

 Episodes

 Home media

 In 2021, Shout!
-Factory Kids signed a deal with ZAG Heroez to secure the North American DVD rights to Power Players.
+Studios signed a deal with ZAG Heroez to secure the North American DVD rights to Power Players.
 Other media companies that will produce home media include Koch Media in Italy, LEONINE in Germany, and Dazzler Media in the United Kingdom.